-Students with an impairment refers to students with disorders that (for the time being) are chronic or of a permanent nature and that represent a structural restriction in following the study programme and/or sitting examinations.
-Examples of this include motor, sensory or mental handicaps, but also include functional disorders such as dyslexia, chronic tiredness, depression and chronic illnesses.
+Students with an impairment refers to students with disorders that represent a structural restriction in following the study programme and/or sitting examinations.
+Examples of this include motor, sensory or mental impairments, but also developmental disabilities and chronic diseases.

 For students with an impairment who need support during their studies, the EUR offers a number of extra facilities.
-Students with an impairment should contact the study advisor of their own study programme (in a timely manner).
+Students with an impairment should contact the study advisor of their own study programme.
 The study advisor discusses the study programme and can make agreements on adjustments in the study programme.
-The study advisor also helps with applications for extra test facilities (such as extra examination time).
-Study advisors can also refer students to a counsellor for extra information or for formal regulation of the required adjustments.
-Counsellors advise on complex issues, such as in the field of student loans, adjustments or facilities to enable a student to (continue to) follow a study programme or personal matters.
-If a student proves to need other specialised help, the counsellors can make referrals.
-Since April 2017, counsellors who focus specifically on studying with an impairment have been appointed.
+The study advisor also helps with applications for test facilities (such as extra examination time).
+Study advisors can also refer students to a counsellor for extra information or for regulation of the custom services.
+Counsellors advise also about finances, study delays and personal circumstances.

+Legal frameworks Studying with an impairment